Max17777/onlybundlr/README.md

 Finally, share your work on Twitter with the hashtags `#Bundlr` and `#BundlrDeveloperQuests`, and [submit to us via this form.](https://forms.gle/BHP2UgmDqw1hPDZy5)

-Starting the first week of May, 2023 and then every week after, we'll review submissions and whitelist successful submissions Bundlr Quest 2 NFT.
+Starting the first week of TODO, 2023 and then every week after, we'll review submissions and whitelist successful submissions for the Bundlr Quest 2 NFT.